 - Dragging the PDF directly onto the appropriate record (from your downloads folder or the downloads bar at the bottom of your window).

-- Selecting a record in EndNote and clicking the paperclip button above your detail pane on the right, navigate to the file and select it.
+- Selecting a record in EndNote and clicking Attach PDF in the PDF tab above your detail pane on the right, navigate to the file and select it.

 This blog post will show you how to export the files from EndNote and import them into NVivo: